- Purchase the complete Expat Arrivals Paris Guide (PDF)

 By far the most common form of accommodation in Paris, apartments are available at a wide range of prices which depend on size, quality and location.
 It is not unusual for people to share a multi-bedroom apartment, not only to dilute expenses but also to account for the incredibly high housing demand.
 Expats looking to rent an apartment in Paris can expect all of the amenities associated with modern living, but older units may not include parking or central heating.

 Facilities are one of the most important measures of an apartment’s quality.
 It's usually worth paying extra for an apartment that is individually heated as some landlords turn off a building's heating when they go to bed.

 Houses are a common choice of accommodation for expats living in the suburbs of Paris.
 They are frequently multi-storey and often include a garden, but can be considerably more expensive than apartments.
 Houses in Paris are more commonly bought than rented, but an experienced house hunter shouldn't have too much difficulty finding both options available.

 Finding accommodation in Paris is no different from finding a place to stay elsewhere in France.
 However, prices are inevitably more expensive and the competition more fierce.

 Expats looking for accommodation in the city will most likely have to deal with smaller-than-average living quarters in spite of particularly high costs.
 Those on a budget are advised to either look outside of the city or consider sharing an apartment.

-It can be invaluable for expats searching for accommodation in Paris to connect with people over social networking sites.
-High demand and the unpredictable nature of classifieds leads to many property owners only advertising through their social network, so expats using their contacts or making new connections through online groups will have an edge over their competition.
+It can be invaluable for expats searching for accommodation in Paris to connect with people over social-networking sites.
+High demand and the unpredictable nature of classifieds lead to many property owners only advertising through their social network, so expats using their contacts or making new connections through online groups will have an edge over their competition.